-But such jests are irrelevant as well as flippant.
-What we want is not a redistribution of overcoats, although it must be said that even in such a case, the shivering folk would see advantage in it.
-Nor do we want to divide up the wealth of the Rothschilds.
-What we do want is so to arrange things that every human being born into the world shall be ensured the opportunity, in the first instance of learning some useful occupation, and of becoming skilled in it; and next, that he shall be free to work at his trade without asking leave of master or owner, and without handing over to landlord or capitalist the lion's share of what he produces.
+The collectivists say, "To each according to his deeds"; or, in other terms, according to his share of services rendered to society.
+They think it expedient to put this principle into practice, as soon first instance of learning some useful occupation, and of becoming skilled in it; and next, that he shall be free to work at his trade without asking leave of master or owner, and without handing over to landlord or capitalist the lion's share of what he produces.
 As to the wealth held by the Rothschilds or the Vanderbilts, it will serve us to organize our system of communal production.